 It's a fairly common myth that African-Americans and other people of color don't get sunburned or get skin cancer.
 Unfortunately, this is not true.
 While Caucasians are definitely at higher risk, skin cancer still represents 1 to 2% of all cancers diagnosed in non-Hispanic black people and 4 to 5% in Hispanics.
-Because of this myth, however, a skin cancer diagnosis tends to come at a later stage, partly because it's harder to see on dark skin and partly because dark-skinned people are less likely to be screened regularly.
+Because of this myth, however, a skin cancer diagnosis tends to come at a later stage, partly because it's harder to see on deeper-toned skin and partly because dark-skinned people are less likely to be screened regularly.

-Most skin cancers are caused by excessive UV exposure, whether from the sun or from tanning beds.
+Most skin cancers are caused by excessive UV exposure from the sun or tanning beds.
 Because of this, people with higher levels of melanin (the level of dark color in one's skin and hair) have a certain level of protection, but that protection is not enough to prevent skin damage.
 The following factors strongly affect risk:

-- Sunburn.
-More than five sunburns in your life doubles your risk of skin cancer.
+Sunburn.
+More than five sunburns in your life double your risk of skin cancer.
 While it does take longer for dark-skinned people to burn, it still happens.

-Genetics and ethnicity, which decide the color of your skin, can also play a part in the type of skin cancer you are more likely to develop.
+Genetics and ethnicity, which decide your skin color, can also play a part in the type of skin cancer you are more likely to develop.
 The two most common types of non-melanoma skin cancers are basal cell carcinoma and squamous cell carcinoma.

 Melanoma, the most dangerous form of skin cancer, is the third most common among all groups.
-People with darker skin color, and those of Asian descent, are also more likely to develop acral lentiginous melanoma, which is found on the palms, soles, and nailbeds, and which tends to be faster growing and more likely to spread to the lymph nodes.
+People with darker skin color, and those of Asian descent, are also more likely to develop acral lentiginous melanoma, found on the palms, soles, and nailbeds, which tends to be faster growing and more likely to spread to the lymph nodes.

 So, what should people of color do in the hot Virginia and North Carolina sun?

-- Wear at least SPF 30 sunscreen regularly.
+Wear at least SPF 30 sunscreen regularly.
 Apply to dry skin at least 20 minutes before going outdoors and reapply at least every two hours, more often if you are heavily sweating.
-As a note, natural skin protection in African-Americans is 13.4, compared to 3.4 in Caucasians, so your natural protection is still lower than what is really needed.
+As a note, natural skin protection in black people is 13.4, compared to 3.4 in whites, so your natural protection is still lower than what is really needed.
 Remember that swimming or bathing can increase the effect of the sun.
-Use water resistant or sweat resistant sunscreen.
+Use water-resistant or sweat-resistant sunscreen.
 This is effective for at least 40 minutes, so try to limit your swimming time and reapply immediately when you get out of the water.

-- Protect yourself with clothing.
+Protect yourself with clothing.
 Particularly, wear shoes that cover your entire foot rather than sandals.
-For genetic reasons, African-Americans are at particular risk of skin cancer on their feet.
+For genetic reasons, nonwhites are at particular risk of skin cancer on their feet.
 Wear a wide-brimmed hat.
 Wear pants and long sleeves when possible.

-- Never use tanning beds or sun lamps.
+Never use tanning beds or sun lamps.
 The use of tanning beds is increasing amongst people of color.
 Many options for tanning are available in today’s marketing, including self-tanning lotion that does not require sun or UV lamp exposure.